arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Remove this item from TODO list.

 ## Attack AskQuestion
-Point to 'AskQuestion'.
+Point to "AskQuestion".
 This method already exists, so before move around we need two check.
 First check it is visibility, it is public or private?
 Private, ok movable for now.
 Second check dependencies, more than one method?
 Yes, revert movable.
 Move this method is risky, let introduce a bottleneck behind of them.
 More, we dependes by another not moved method, prefer break dependency.
 Same refactoring as before but with inverted steps.
-Select all method's body, then Extract Method 'AskQuestionCategory'.
+Select all method's body, then Extract Method "AskQuestionCategory".
-Select 'CurrentCategory', Extract Parameter to remove duplication.
+Select "CurrentCategory", Extract Parameter to remove duplication.
-Point to 'AskQuestionCategory', F6 Move Method into QuestionDeck.
+Point to "AskQuestionCategory", F6 Move Method into QuestionDeck.
-We aren't happy here due to 'Console.WriteLine'.
+We aren't happy here due to "Console.WriteLine".
 Just wait, annotate it and skip.
 Stay focused!
 Remove this item from TODO list.

 ## Attack Game fields
-Find Usages of properties, result in only 'QuestionDeck'.
+Find Usages of properties, result in only "QuestionDeck".
 At the end we need to move the field initialization from Game to QuestionDeck.
 Theretically we can inline all the properties, but in practice we can't.
 And even if we will, we wont because Game is used in two places, not one.
 Inline properties is risky, let introduce a bottleneck.
-Inject ctor 'Game' into 'QuestionDeck'.
+Inject ctor "Game" into "QuestionDeck".
 Set and use local collections fields.
 Remove Game parameter from public methods.
 Better but we still can't inline due to invocation chain.